Raymondvonz/CodeWords/W10/readme.md

 [Play here](https://raymondvonz.github.io/CodeWords/W10/final/).

 Now l am faceing the problem with how to put all my codes together.
 I found that a lot of bugs starting to appear when I tried to put everthing together.The codes are geting extremely longer. two of my windows are overlaping.
 I spend most of the time debuging.
-One of my firend suggested me to use[Visual Studio Code](https://code.visualstudio.com),which allows me to debug with break points, call stacks, and an interactive console.
+One of my firend suggested me to use [Visual Studio Code](https://code.visualstudio.com),which allows me to debug with break points, call stacks, and an interactive console.